ultrafastdynamics/simulate_solar_system/README.md

 # Simulate a solar system

 This program simulates a solar system that you can modify as you wish.
-It is developed by the [Rethfeld group](https://www.physik.uni-kl.de/rethfeld/) at RPTU, Kaiserslautern, Germany.
+It is developed in the [Rethfeld group](https://www.physik.uni-kl.de/rethfeld/) at RPTU, Kaiserslautern, Germany by Markus Uehlein and Tobias Held.
 It designed for an 1-1.5h workshop for students and used at ["Tag der Physik"](https://www.physik.uni-kl.de/aktuell/veranstaltungen/tag-der-physik).
 As physical basics Newton's law of gravitation and Kepler's laws are helpful.
 The program itself and the GUI are written in english, everything else in german.